Bug Out Tools

 Benchmade 940-2 Knife

 This is my EDC knife.
 Easy in the hand, super light-weight, sharp as heck.
 American made CPM-S30V steel for first-rate edge retention and corrosion resistance.
-The handle is made from a resin-soaked fiberglass body that's impervious to moisture and stable across fast-changing climates.
+The handle is made from a resin-soaked fiberglass body that's impervious to moisture and stable across fast-changing climates and is outfitted with black G-10 scales with green anodized barrel spacers.

 Saws & Axes